 These are the codes we have developed for our research projects.
 Please contact me if you need help with using them.
+You can also download our codes from GitHub.

 We have developed a new dimensionality reduction method using Grassmann HMC.
 This is a joint work with Andrew Holbrook and Alexander Vandenberg.